RGCL Project: Research on Hateful Meme Detection

 Improving Hateful Meme Detection through Retrieval-Guided Contrastive Learning

 Proposes a hatefulness-aware embedding space through retrieval-guided contrastive training.
-Achieves state-of-the-art performance on HatefulMemes dataset (AUROC 87.0).
+Achieves state-of-the-art performance on HatefulMemes dataset.
 Demonstrates a retrieval-based detection system capable of updating without retraining.

 Cite this paper for the core RGCL method and baseline results.